marorcas/job-resourcing/README.md

 - Implemented basic outline of frontend design
 - Implemented basic frontend design for jobs page
 - Implemented basic frontend design for people page

+### 24/10/2024

+- Created test for fetching a job by id
+- Created function to fetch a job by id